Skip to content

 The best strategy is the one you can sustain.

-If it burns you out, it won’t scale.
+If it burns you out, it will not scale.

-1️⃣ Early in any serious project, there’s a phase where effort hides flaws.
+1. Early in any serious project, there is a phase where effort hides flaws.

 You can brute-force progress with late nights, urgency, and sheer will.

-2️⃣ It feels hashtag#productive… until the bill arrives.
+2. It feels productive … until the bill arrives.

-When a plan depends on heroics, it’s already failing—just quietly.
+When a plan depends on heroics, it is already failing — just quietly.

-4️⃣ The most important question isn’t “Can we do this once?”
+4. The most important question is not, “Can we do this once?”

-It’s “Can we do this every week… without breaking people or standards?”
+It is, “Can we do this every week … without breaking people or standards?”

 It comes from repeatability.

-In every high-stakes transformation I’ve led — from cloud migrations to AI-native platform builds — I\\\'ve seen a pattern repeat:
+In every high-stakes transformation I have led — from cloud migrations to AI-native platform builds — I have seen one pattern repeat:

 The most talented individual can spark momentum.